-C. BASIS OF PRESENTATION (Continued)

-Taxes and other items not properly included among program revenues are reported as general revenues.
+- C. BASIS OF PRESENTATION (Continued) - Taxes and other items not properly included among program revenues are reported as general revenues.

-Depreciation expense for building and site improvements is not allocated by function and is included on a separate line of the direct expenses.
 The effect of interfund activity has been removed from these statements.

 Proprietary fund operating revenues, such as charges for services, result from transactions associated with the fund's principal activity in which each party receives and gives up essentially equal values.
 Non-operating revenues, such as investment earnings, result from transactions in which the parties do not exchange equal values.
 Revenues generated by ancillary activities are also reported as non-operating revenues.